Julio VOLTARELLI

 led to prolonged insulin independence coupled with a significant

 increase of c-peptide production.
-A follow-up study published two
+A follow-up study published

-immune-intervention and complications such as pneumonia and
+aggressive immune-intervention and complications such as

-endocrine dysfunction have been noted.
-Therefore, a need exists to
+pneumonia and endocrine dysfunction have been noted.
+Therefore,

-be able to target those patients who will receive the most benefit
+a need exists to be able to target those patients who will

-from AHST and to further clarify the mechanisms involved in ß cell
+receive the most benefit from AHST and to further clarify the

-function recovery so that the strategy can be optimized and a
+strategy can be optimized and a broader patient population can

-broader patient population can benefit from this treatment
+benefit from this treatment approach.

-In this study, we applied AHST therapy to a group of nine patients
+In this study, we applied AHST therapy to a group of nine

-immune reconstitution, as well as performed transcriptome
+their immune reconstitution, as well as performed transcriptome

 profiling on their PBMC pre-treatment and six months